-We've launched a food standards petition to shine a spotlight on the importance of food standards as the UK kicks off trade negotiations with the EU and USA.
-Here's why these British farmers think it's important that you sign the petition today.
+Earlier this year, we launched a food standards petition to shine a spotlight on the importance of food standards as the UK kicks off trade negotiations with the EU and USA.
+Here's why these British farmers were urging you to sign the petition.

 Charlie Beaty is a livestock and arable farmer from Warwickshire.
 She says:

 Why, when there’s such a push for sustainable living, should we be accepting food imports that are produced to a lower environmental and welfare standard than we produce here on home soils?

 The current trade negotiations are presenting our government with a fantastic opportunity to promote the high standards that we produce to, so why should we settle for anything less on our dinner plates?

 There must be laws put in place preventing the import of food that doesn’t meet our standards, to protect the environment, to protect animal welfare and to protect our own farming industry.